 South Africa's fluorspar chemicals sector has enormous economic potential.
 The DST has implemented a fluoro-chemicals development programme targeting human-capital development, new business formation and novel processes and products.
-A multipurpose fluorination pilot plant was completed and launched in 2012.

-The department secured a commitment of R60 million for the period 2013 to 2015 from the competitiveness fund announced by the Minister of Finance in 2012.
+The department secured a commitment of R60 million for the period 2013 to 2015 from the competitiveness fund.
+By 2014, additional 100 companies were processing products.